-Various methods are used to accomplish the strengthening of these areas.
+The Best CrossFit workout to build muscle: Various methods are used to accomplish the strengthening of these areas.
 Heavy objects are carried over certain distances, and Olympic weightlifting styles are also used.
 Olympic weight lifting consists of lifting a single barbell with maximum pound weights on either side.
-Trainees and athletes run, use dumbbells, jump rope, and do body weight exercises.
+Trainees and athletes run, use dumbbells, jump rope, and do bodyweight exercises.
 Body weight training consists of exercises that do not incorporate objects or weights, such as pull-ups, sit-ups, and squats.
 Squats are the most important to master because this form of motion is used the most throughout a normal day.

 1. Squats: Any variation of squats will do.
 Doing them with no weight in the living room of your house will give you plenty of practice.
 Just make sure to watch your form.
 There are also plenty of variations that you will learn at Crossfit.

-2. Shoulder Presses: If you have a barbell, or dumbbells, then you can practice doing shoulder presses in order to gain a bit of strength before trying Crossfit.
+2. Shoulder Presses: If you have a barbell or dumbbell, then you can practice doing shoulder presses in order to gain a bit of strength before trying Crossfit.

 And finally, I would recommend trying to get into good cardiovascular shape, preferably doing high-intensity, anaerobic cardio exercises since these are a major part of Crossfit.

-So these are a few Crossfit workouts for beginners that you can practice with, but like I said before I don\’t think you need to worry about anything since the exercises are scalable so you can just show up at a Crossfit workout and start.
+So these are a few Crossfit workouts for beginners that you can practice with, but as I said before I don’t think you need to worry about anything since the exercises are scalable so you can just show up at a Crossfit workout and start.

 I\’ve been passionate about strength training since the age of fifteen.
 With my history of obsessive weightlifting and strict nutritional planning, forming opinions regarding health and wellness became a strong suit of mine.